TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/011 Logic layer.md

 public interface IUserLogic
 {
-    Task<User> Create(UserCreationDto userToCreate);
+    Task<User> CreateAsync(UserCreationDto userToCreate);
 }
 ```

 The return type is `Task<User>` because we may want to do some work asynchronously.
 There is nothing yet, but when the database is attached and we use EFC, things will have to be asynchronous.\
-The data needed is wrapped in the `UserCreationDta`, i.e. the argument.\
+The data needed is wrapped in the `UserCreationDto`, i.e. the argument.\
 And the data returned is the finalized User object.
 In our case, an Id is generated for the new User.
 In other casees more data could be computed and set.
 Maybe we want to display the final result to the user of the system, as a kind of verification.
 This is common practice.\
 All methods in an interface is implicitly public, we don't need to add that keyword.

 ###### Naming?
 Why do I not name the method `CreateUser`?
 That might be more telling about the purpose of the method.
-However, since I split my Logic interfaces for each domain object, it is implicit that this interface handles Users, and `create()` must then create a user.
-This is a principle, avoid that kind of duplicate information.
+However, since I split my Logic interfaces for each domain object, it is implicit that this interface handles Users,
+and `create()` must then create a user.
+This is a principle, avoid that kind of duplicate information.\
+We also suffix the method with "Async", which is a convention for asynchronous methods.

 #### Getting a user
 Another method is needed for some validation, you'll see below.
 It will retrieve an existing user based on the user name.\